-A principal shareholder is any person who owns (either of record or beneficially) 5% or more of the outstanding shares of any class of the Fund.
-A control person is one who owns, either directly or indirectly, more than 25% of the voting securities of the Fund or acknowledges the existence of such control.
+A principal shareholder is any person who owns (either of record or beneficially) 5% or more of the outstanding shares of any class of a Fund.
+A control person is one who owns, either directly or indirectly, more than 25% of the voting securities of a Fund or acknowledges the existence of such control.
 A control person can have a significant impact on the outcome of a shareholder vote.
-Because the Fund is newly formed, no persons own of record or beneficially 5% or more of its outstanding shares as of the date of this SAI.
+As of April 1, 2025 the shareholders indicated below were considered to be either a control person or principal shareholder of the Funds.